Promoting Healthy Birth Outcomes

 Although New York has made tremendous strides in improving birth outcomes, key perinatal indicators have remained stagnant or have worsened.
 These poor outcomes result from complex medical, psychological, social and environmental factors that can present significant public health challenges to a state as diverse as New York.
 Some of the most significant factors that influence birth outcomes occur before pregnancy, such as nutritional status and other health behaviors.
 Taking a life course approach which involves encouraging healthy behaviors from early childhood through adulthood may be key in improving birth outcomes.

-In 2008, the percent of women giving birth in NYS who received early prenatal care was 66.5%, significantly below the Healthy People 2020 goal of 90%.
-There has also been little change in low birthweight rates for the past decade.
-In 2008, the prevalence of low birthweight was 8.2% of all births, higher than the Healthy People 2020 goal of 7.8 % of all births.
-The infant mortality rate has steadily declined, the 2008 rate of 5.4 deaths per 1,000 births was below the Healthy People 2020 goal of 6.0 deaths per 1,000 births.
+While nearly three-quarters (74.7%) of women giving birth in NYS in 2013 received early prenatal care, the rate was significantly below the Healthy People 2020 goal of 90%.
+Although there has been little change in low birthweight rates for the past decade, in 2013, the prevalence of low birthweight was 7.9% of all births, slightly higher than the Healthy People 2020 goal of 7.8 % of all births.
+The infant mortality rate has steadily declined, with the 2013 rate of 4.9 deaths per 1,000 births falling below the Healthy People 2020 goal of 6.0 deaths per 1,000 births.
 Data also show that disparities in birth outcomes are often significant.
-For example, in 2008, 12.5% of black infants were born low birthweight, and black women were more likely to have preterm births than white and Hispanic women.
+For example, in 2013, only 63.7% of black women received early prenatal care and 12.0% of black infants were born low birthweight.

 Poor pregnancy outcomes, including low birthweight, preterm births and infant mortality, are associated with late or no prenatal care, unplanned pregnancy, cigarette smoking, alcohol and other drug use, being HIV positive, short interpregnancy spacing, chronic diseases, obesity, maternal age, poor nutrition and low socioeconomic status.
 Recent studies point to associations between oral infection, particularly gum disease, and preterm, low-weight births.
 Pregnant women with periodontal (gum) disease may be seven times more likely to have babies born too early and too small.2 The exact connection between poor oral health and adverse birth outcomes is still being studied.
 The cost of preterm births in the United States was estimated to be $26.2 billion in 2005.